 Below, we explore the links between ulcerative colitis and mental health conditions and which strategies and treatments can help.

-The link between the gut and the central nervous system is called the gut-brain axis.
-Gastrointestinal muscle and mucosa are controlled by nerve signals, and the gut likewise communicates back to the central nervous system.
+The gut-brain axis is the link between the gut and the central nervous system.
+Gastrointestinal muscles and mucosa are controlled by nerve signals, and the gut likewise communicates back to the central nervous system.

 More recently, research has found that the gut microbiome can affect brain signals, activating areas of the brain that regulate emotions.

 People with ulcerative colitis are more likely than others to experience anxiety or depression.
-As one-third of people with inflammatory bowel disease experience symptoms of anxiety, and a quarter experience symptoms of depression.
+One-third of people with inflammatory bowel disease experience symptoms of anxiety, and a quarter experience symptoms of depression.

-Concerns about the timing and extent of ulcerative colitis symptoms may be a source of anxiety and stress, and
+Concerns about the timing and extent of ulcerative colitis symptoms may be a source of anxiety and stress.
+Various

 For this reason, it can be important to receive treatment for the physiological and psychological effects of ulcerative colitis.

 The Crohn’s & Colitis Foundation also notes that people with this condition may be more likely than others to:

 - be “in denial” about the effects on their health

 - have a poor self-image